tremor-rs/tremor-www-docs/docs/tremor-query/index.md

 The expression-based expression language derived from `tremor-script` allows computational forms to be extended.

-The language core is designed for reuse - currently the expression language is reused in the query langauge, as are the library of functions available to both.
+The language core is designed for reuse - currently the expression language is reused in the query language, as are the library of functions available to both.
 The addition of aggregate functions is currently exclusive to tremor-query as these are only relevant when processing multiple in-flight ( or cached ) events at the same time.

 In the future, `tremor-query` may be retargeted as a JIT-compiled language and other domain specific languages may be integrated as the tremor runtime evolves to meet new uses, demands, and stake-holders.